mmbmf1/mmbmf1/posts/nextjs-api-routes.md

 ## The Problem

-Managing connections in every route leads to duplication and inconsistent patterns.
+Managing connections in every route can lead to duplication and inconsistent patterns.

 ```typescript
 export default async function handler(req, res) {